Azure/mlops-v2/documentation/deployguides/deployguide_ado.md

         identity_type: SystemAssigned
    ```

-Lastly, to leveraged a user-assigned managed identity for your compute, the following snippet can be used and adjusted as needed:
+Lastly, to leverage a **user-assigned managed identity** for your compute, the following snippet can be used and adjusted as needed:

    ``` yaml
     - template: templates/python-sdk-v2/create-compute-instance.yml@mlops-templates